 In an online space, polls are your ultimate helpers: They help you communicate with your online audience and smoothly collect their opinions and instant feedback.

-You’ll keep your online participants engaged throughout your Zoom call and also collect plenty of great insights!
+You’ll keep your online participants engaged throughout your Zoom call and collect plenty of great insights!

 Read on to find out everything you need to know about live polling in Zoom.